 - Mi-ke - The lucky cat

-- Longcat - One of the oldest memes related to cats on the internet;
+- longcat – One of the oldest cat-related memes on the internet;

-I hope you enjoyed this short article!
+Hope you enjoyed this little article!
 Do you like cats?
-Do you think there was anything to add regarding cats in Japan?
-We appreciate comments and shares.
+Do you think there was something missing about cats in Japan?
+We appreciate the comments and shares.